 4. Apply moisturizer

-After cleaning your tattoo, apply a mositurizer to your skin.
-The mositurizer will keep the skin from dryness, scabbing and irritation.
-You can use a gentle lotion to keep your skin mositurized.
+After cleaning your tattoo, apply a moisturizer to your skin.
+The moisturizer will keep the skin from dryness, scabbing, and irritation.
+You can use a gentle lotion to keep your skin moisturized.
 Dryness can cause the layer of the skin to crack and bleed.